Haval H6: Pakistan

 The Haval H6 was launched by Sazgar in Pakistan in 2021 under a joint venture with Great Wall Motor.
 Initially, it was imported as a CBU but the local assembly in Pakistan commenced in August 2022.
 Initially, it was offered in only two trim levels: 1.5T and 2.0T AWD.
 The 1.5T trim is powered by a 1.5-litre turbocharged petrol engine while the 2.0T AWD trim is powered by a 2.0-litre turbocharged petrol engine.
 Both trim levels come with 7-speed DCT.

 In November 2022, the hybrid variant of the H6 was also launched, making it the first hybrid electric vehicle to be assembled in Pakistan.
 It is powered by a 1.5-litre HEV turbocharged petrol hybrid powertrain.

 In May 2025, Sazgar launched the 2025 facelift models for the H6 in three trim levels - 1.5T, 2.0T AWD and HEV.
 In August 2025, Sazgar launched the PHEV variant of the facelift H6, featuring GWM's Hi-4 AWD technology.

 Philippines

 The Haval H6 was launched in the Philippines on 11 April 2023, as part of GWM's entry to the Philippines.
 The H6 is available in two trim levels: Supreme and Max, powered by a 1.5-litre HEV turbocharged petrol hybrid powertrain.

 Thailand

 The Haval H6 was launched in Thailand on 28 June 2021, in two trim levels: Pro and Ultra, powered by a 1.5-litre HEV turbocharged petrol hybrid powertrain.
-The turbocharged plug-in hybrid (PHEV) powertrain was added for the Ultra trim in October 2022.
+The turbocharged petrol plug-in hybrid (PHEV) powertrain was added for the Ultra trim in October 2022.
 The facelifted H6 debuted in March 2025 with three variants: HEV Pro, PHEV Pro and PHEV Ultra.